bisaysavath/Cryptography/Assignment1/README.txt

 	INPUT FILE: the file from which to read the input.
 	OUTPUT FILE: the file to which the output shall be written

 – We implemented the extra credit
 – Anything special about your submission that we should take note of.
+With the RTS: they key should enter as "key" with space between the number.
+		Example: "4 3 2 1 5 6 7"